Sherwin B. Nuland Summer Institute in Bioethics

 Scope and Schedule

-The full in-person program offers approximately 150-200 contact hours (depending on student preference); the 2021 program will be scaled down (see dates listed).
+The full in-person program offers approximately 150-200 contact hours (depending on student preference).

 The Program Structure Page describes the main components of our in-person program.